DefiMan1729/googleAI/README.md

-# Writing fiction using Langchain Chains and OpenAI
-# Getting Started with GenAI
+# Getting Started with GenAI with Langchain

 This is a sample project that demonstrates how to use LangChain and OpenAI APIs to build generative AI applications.
+This code generates a short story using any idea that you provide.

 ## Prerequisites